 Loot is a major component of any RPG game, so it can be frustrating when you don’t get anything from killing monsters.
 This mod increases the amount and chance of getting loot.
 It comes with 5 different rulesets, so choose the one that fits your needs best.

-This simple mod allows you to jump in shallow water, which can save you a lot of time.
+This simple mod lets you jump in shallow water, saving you much time.
+Plus, it’s kinda fun.